 - Nails: must be trimmed to not extend past the tip of the finger.
-No nail polish or nail enhancement is allowed (varies per facility). - Excessive make-up should not be used. - Tattoos must be covered at all times. - Visible body piercings (tongue, eyebrows, nose, etc.) are not allowed. - Use deodorant/antiperspirant to reduce body odors.
-Do not use strong perfumes, colognes and lotions.
-Many sites prohibit using these items because it can cause allergic reactions/respiratory distress for guests and employees. - Gum chewing and/or candy is not allowed.
+No nail polish or nail enhancement is allowed (varies per facility).

+- Excessive make-up should not be used.

+- Tattoos must be covered at all times.

+- Visible body piercings (tongue, eyebrows, nose, etc.) are not allowed.

+- No perfumes or colognes are allowed.

+- Gum chewing and/or candy is not allowed.